The Elbow Joint

 Analyze the fundamental movements of the forearm, hand, and fingers with respect to joint and muscle actions.

 Describe the common athletic injuries of the forearm, elbow, wrist, and fingers.

 Perform an anatomical analysis of the elbow, forearm, wrist, and hand in a motor skill.

 In much the same way that the shoulder girdle's cooperation with the shoulder joint contributes to the wide range of motion available to the hand, the cooperative movements of the elbow, radioulnar, and wrist joints contribute to the versatility and precision of its movements.
 Although the hand is intrinsically skillful, its usefulness is greatly impaired when anything interferes with the motions of the forearm or wrist.
 Injury to any one of the joints involved makes this painfully obvious to the sufferer.

 The elbow is far more complex than the simple hinge joint that it appears to be.
 The two bones of the forearm attach to the humerus in totally different ways.
 The humeroulnar joint is indeed a true hinge joint, but the humeroradial joint is far from it.
-It has been classified as an ...
+It has ...